-I was contacted by Lisa in early November.
+I was contacted by Lisa in November 2016.
 She was looking for help to analyze her DNA matches, build her family tree, and identify her birth parents.
 As with many adoptees, she had no information about her birth family and no medical history.

 She and fellow adoptee Daphne already had a good start but they needed someone who could devote more time to the search.
 Within a few days, we were able to separate a good number of maternal and paternal matches.
 The biggest challenge we faced was that Lisa’s non-ID records indicated that her birth mother had also been adopted.